 Diagnosing Kidney Cancer

 Surgery is the primary treatment.
 Depending on the size of the tumour, partial excision may be possible, especially if it is < 4 cm in size.
-Depending on the location, laparoscopic method may also be feasible.
+Depending on the location, laparoscopic or robotic method may also be feasible.

 Small tumours < 4 cm (Stage I) may be treated by: